JTech Communications Logo

 Is WHY Your Content Was Created Clear to Readers?

 Why you create marketing content is the most important factor to consider when creating E-E-A-T content.
-Your 'Why' should always be to help your viewers accomplish some goal.
+Your 'Why' should always be to help your audience accomplish their goals.
 For example, we write content that educates our audience about trends and best practices that relate to digital marketing and website design.

-Key Takeaway: Only create content meant to help your readers.
+Key Takeaway: Only create content meant to help your target audience.

 Next, Assess Your Search Quality Rating

-Google also updated its Search Quality Rating Guidelines in conjunction with their E-E-A-T update.
+Google updated its Search Quality Rating Guidelines in conjunction with its E-E-A-T update.
 They've detailed the new guidelines in their Search Quality Rater Guidelines: An Overview and General Guidelines documents.
-Notably, Google updated its definition of Lowest to Highest quality pages.

-To Note: 'Your Money, Your Life' (YMYL) websites often have lower page quality ratings.
-Google holds any financial or healthcare information to the highest standards.
+To Note: Google holds any financial or healthcare information to the highest standards.
+Consequently, ’Your Money, Your Life' (YMYL) websites often have lower page quality ratings.

 Google's Abbreviated Search Quality Ranking Guidelines